-Year 3 (OMS III)
+Year Three (OMS III)

 Rotations are scheduled in four-week blocks, with the exception of the Elective II, which is a two-week experience.
 All rotations are required.
 In the OMS III year, eight are Core rotations.
 The remaining are a Primary Care Selective, Maternal and Child Health Selective (the selective may be distributed to either Obstetrics and Gynecology or Pediatrics or Maternal and Child Health as per the Clinical Education Manual), a four-week Elective and a two-week Elective.
-The student works directly with the RDME and the Mesa-based regional Clinical Education Coordinator in all matters related to the clerkship years.
-This is the student's opportunity to explore their interest in clinical medicine and hone their skills in preparation of the OMS IV year.
-In addition to the study materials and expectations of the individual clerkship attending or preceptor, each Core rotation has a ATSU-SOMA clerkship director who develops and oversees the clerkship didactic materials and academic objectives.
+The student works directly with the RDME(s), the CHC administrative assistant, and the Mesa-based regional clinical education coordinator in all matters related to the clerkship years.
+This is the student's opportunity to explore their interest in clinical medicine and hone their skills in preparation for the OMS IV year.
+In addition to the study materials and expectations of the individual clerkship attending or preceptor, each Core rotation has an ATSU-SOMA clerkship director who develops and oversees the clerkship didactic materials and academic objectives.
 The ATSU-SOMA Clerkship Director posts and maintains all ATSU-SOMA clerkship materials on the learning management system.
 The Clinical Education Department oversees the OMS III clerkship year.
 Students are expected to participate in rotation activities on a weekly basis, even if the student's preceptor is not on service.